Deltares/aqua-monitor/README.md

 * ndvi_filter = -99 - can be used to filter-out changes which are not due to surface water (vegetation cover, like deforestation).
 This can be x2 slower.
 Using 0.1 to exclude deforestation woks in most cases.
 * smoothen=true - smoothen changes image or leave it blocky
 * debug = false -  currently only shows surface water change refinement regions at higher zoom levels

+# Request refresh token

+In the app/privatekey-web.json you configure a client id, client secret and refresh token.
+This is used to generate an access token during runtime which enables the application to communicate with Google APIs.

+Access tokens have limited lifetimes.
+If your application needs access to a Google API beyond the lifetime of a single access token, it can obtain a refresh token.
+A refresh token allows your application to obtain new access tokens.

+See more information here: https://developers.google.com/identity/protocols/oauth2

+Although refresh tokens should be unlimited, this is not actually documented anywhere by Google.
+Observed was that the refresh token was no longer valid after 2+ years and was not allowed to request an access token.
+A simple Flask app was added to this project to be able to request a refresh token.

+Run the Flask app in request_refresh_token.py to obtain a refresh token.
+Configure the app to include the correct client id and client secret.